acailic/acailic.github.io/_notes/aws-cda-review-13.md

 - OPENID_CONNECT: OpenID Connect provider / JSON Web Token
 - AMAZON_COGNITO_USER_POOLS
 - For custom domain & HTTPS, use CloudFront in front of AppSync
+### Questions
+- You need to orchestrate multiple Lambda functions and wait for the result of all of them before making a final computation.
+What do you recommend:Use Step functions parallel steps and then one final computation step
+- Which of the following does NOT allow for a real-time WebSocket API?:DynamoDB on its own does not push changes to the users and does not have a two-way communication.
+It's just a request/response database